 Federal Direct Stafford loans are loans that are in the student’s name and can be either subsidized or unsubsidized.

-For subsidized and unsubsidized loans whose first disbursement is after December 1, 2013, the lender withholds 1.072% from the borrowed amount for loan origination fees, prior to disbursement.
+For subsidized and unsubsidized loans whose first disbursement is on or after December 1, 2013, the lender withholds 1.072% from the borrowed amount for loan origination fees, prior to disbursement.
 For subsidized and unsubsidized loans whose first disbursement is on or after October 1, 2014, the lender withholds 1.073% from the borrowed amount for loan origination fees.

 Stafford loans have maximum annual limits.
 The following is a list of the maximum amounts that may be borrowed.

 Federal Parent Loan for Undergraduate Students (PLUS)

 This is a loan that is available to parents of a dependent student.
 The loan is in the parent’s name and the repayment is the parent’s responsibility.
 The interest rate is fixed at 7.21%.
 Parents may borrow up to the cost attendance of their dependent’s education, less any amount of financial aid received.
 Eligibility is based on credit history.
 The loans disburse in two disbursements if for one semester.
 The loan amount is not to exceed the student’s federal budget.
 For loans whose first disbursement is after December 1, 2013, the lender withholds 4.288% from the borrowed amount for loan origination fees, prior to disbursement.
 For loans whose first disbursement is on or after October 1, 2014, the lender withholds 4.292% from the borrowed amount for loan origination fees.
 Repayment begins 60 days after the loan is fully disbursed.
 The payments are spread out over a 10 year period.
 The payments can be deferred while the student is enrolled in school.
 Please contact the office of financial aid or the lender of the loan to find out the details.